Battle of Vargas Swamp: Aftermath

 In his report to the Viceroy, Barreiro stated that he had calculated the loss of 140 of his troops between dead and wounded with three of these being officers.
 In this same communication he also reported that"Our cavalry had suffered a horrific fire of which many were victims… Our loss was minor and after the units have passed me their status, I will have the honor of informing Your Excellency."The losses suffered by the Spanish cavalry had been large, with the same later stating "Many horses were lost during the action on the 25."
 In regards to the Patriots, Barreiro informed the Viceroy that they had suffered considerable losses, along with this his spies had also informed him that around 190 patriots who been wounded in the battle had died including the "colonel of the english battalion and a colonel named Briceño."

 Father Gallo, who had tended to the wounded and also administered last rites to many of the soldiers during the battle, claimed that the Patriots had suffered around 128 dead while the Royalists some 400 dead.
 Other claims mention 400 Patriot dead and 1,000 Royalist dead with a large number of wounded as well.
-Modern estimates by historians deduce that the losses suffered by both sides were quite balanced with historian Camilo Riaño calculating these losses being between 300 and 350 for each side, while historian Julio Albi de la Cuesta calculated Royalist losses being between 400 and 500 casualties while Patriot losses were around 300 casaulties.
+Modern estimates by historians deduce that the losses suffered by both sides were quite balanced with historian Camilo Riaño calculating these losses being between 300 and 350 for each side, while historian Julio Albi de la Cuesta calculated Royalist losses being between 400 and 500 casualties while Patriot losses were around 300 casualties.